-The COVID-19 emergency disrupted programs of education, educational institutions, and employment, negatively impacting the short-term finances of participants and their continued pursuit of educational programs.
-In response, special authorities were enacted to reduce the effect of such disruptions on participants by extending benefits or not reducing benefit levels from March 1, 2020, through December 21, 2021.
+In response to the COVID-19 emergency, special authorities were enacted to reduce the effect of disruptions on participants by extending benefits or not reducing benefit levels from March 1, 2020, through December 21, 2021.
 A description of the authorities is available in CRS In Focus IF11685, Special Authorities for Veterans' Educational Assistance Programs During the COVID-19 Emergency.
 P.L.
 117-76 extended the special authorities for approximately five months to June 1, 2022.
+P.L.
+117-333 repealed several of the special authorities.